 One of the best ways to stay engaged with exercise — and committed to a regular schedule of activity — is to find people you want to work out with.
 And what better way to find someone than to try a new activity?
-Join a Momentum Club to find others to exercise with, try a small group class, or strike up a conversation while doing stretches in the gym.
+Join a Momentum Club to find others to exercise with, try a small group class, or strike up a conversation while doing stretches in the Gyms in Hamilton.
 Better yet, ask a friend to join you in the gym for Guest Month this December!

 7. Get Excited About Your Goals Again